NREL/disco/docs/source/pipelines.rst

 *********

-To conduct power flow simulations and analysis, people normally need to perform several steps, including transform model, create configurations, submit jobs, and run post-processing scripts/commands, which takes a long way to get the final results.
-To streamline this workflow, DISCO leverages the power of JADE pipeline and manage the steps using stages in simpler manner.
+To conduct power flow simulations and analysis, people normally need to perform several steps, including transform model, create configurations, submit jobs, and run post-processing scripts/commands.
+To streamline this workflow, DISCO leverages the power of
+JADE pipeline and manage the steps using stages in simpler manner.

 A pipeline can contain one or more stages, each stage can perform config and submit jobs